-- DISPLAY Cooking time and power level are displayed.
-AUTO COOK - Used to cook or reheat many - favourite foods.
-WEIGHT DEFROST - Defrost food based on 3 - 4 TIME DEFROST - Defrost food by time. - 5 POWER - Used to set power level. - ONE TOUCH COOK Used to cook or reheat 6 specific quantities of food. - 7 TIME SET BUTTON - Used to set the cooking time and weight. - 8 STOP/CLEAR - Used to stop the oven operation or delete the cooking data. - START/+30 SEC Used to start the oven and also 9 used to set a reheat time. - 10 Eco Used to turn the AC power on the oven.
+- DISPLAY Cooking time and power level are displayed. - 2 AUTO COOK Used to cook or reheat many favourite foods. - 3 WEIGHT DEFROST Defrost food based on weight. - 4 TIME DEFROST Defrost food by time. - 5 POWER Used to set power level. - 6 ONE TOUCH COOK Used to cook or reheat specific quantities of food. - 7 TIME SET BUTTON Used to set the cooking time and weight. - STOP/CLEAR Used to stop the oven operation or delete the cooking data. - 9 START/+30 SEC Used to start the oven and also used to set a reheat time. - 10 Eco Used to turn the AC power on the oven.